steelegbr/stream-marker-api/ReadMe.md

 A metadata block contains at least one byte.
 This first byte is the length of the rest of the block in multiples of 16 bytes.
 Thanks to [Johan Montelius](https://people.kth.se/~johanmon/dse/casty.pdf) for that useful snippet of information.

-Now playing information is encoded
+Now playing information is encoded in the stream at icy-metaint intervals.
+We simply read the string for x times 16 bytes (as mentioned in the header byte).
+That means we can have a ridiculously long now playing string but the likelihood is low.